Free Things to Do in Greenville

 Conestee Nature Preserve

-Designated an “Important Bird Area of Global Significance” by the National Audubon Society, this nature preserve’s 600 acres of beautiful natural habitat is a true treat for any nature lover.
-You can also find species of deer, raccoon, beaver, fox, river otter, and various small mammals, reptiles, and amphibians.
+Designated an “Important Bird Area of Global Significance” by the National Audubon Society, Conestee Nature Preserve's 600 acres of natural habitat are a treat for any nature lover.
+You can also find deer, raccoon, beaver, fox, river otter, small mammals, reptiles, and amphibians.

 Low-Cost Level-Up:

-The preserve hosts fun, learning-based Knee-High Naturalists events led by local educators where kids can do activities like building fairy houses.
+The preserve hosts learning-based Knee-High Naturalists events led by local educators, where kids can do activities like building fairy houses.
 Keep an eye out for these special events on our Events page.